Table of Contents

 Clinical Presentation of Intestinal Motility Disorders

-Patients with intestinal motility disorders complain of constipation or diarrhea, vomiting, abdominal pain, distention, abdominal colicky pain, frequent defecation, fecal incontinence, fever and signs of dehydration.
+Patients with intestinal motility disorders complain of constipation or diarrhea, vomiting, abdominal pain, distention, abdominal colicky pain, frequent defecation, fecal incontinence, fever and signs of dehydration and gastrointestinal reflux disease.
 Additionally, physical examination can reveal signs of other secondary causes of abnormal intestinal motility.
 These could be signs and symptoms of hyperthyroidism—including tremors, fever, high blood pressure and a goiter—and hypothyroidism—including cold intolerance, weight gain and hoarseness of voice.
 Patients with hyperthyroidism are more likely to complain of diarrhea, while those with hypothyroidism might have constipation.

 History taking and physical examination should differentiate between organic causes of abnormal intestinal motility and functional causes such as irritable bowel syndrome.